 - Balance your cyclical risk.
 If you can find a growth stock that has freedom from business cycles, you’re in good shape.
 Demand periodically dries up in “cyclical” businesses, such as resources and manufacturing.
 That’s why you need to diversify.
 Invest in utility, finance and consumer stocks, along with resources and manufacturers.

 What are pink sheet stocks?

-Pink sheet stocks are for investors looking for high-risk or aggressive investments—but watch out.
+Pink sheet stocks are for investors looking for high-risk or very aggressive investments—but watch out.